 | Neptune | 60,182.00 days | 60,182.00 | x 0.00607 | 0.061 yrs | 0.15 yrs | 0.24 yrs |

-The pattern in that table is clear: the closer a planet is to the Sun, the shorter its orbital period, and therefore the more planetary years you accumulate per Earth year.
-But why does distance from the Sun control orbital speed?
+The sample in that table is obvious: the nearer a planet is to the solar, the shorter its orbital period, and therefore the more planetary years you acquire per Earth year.
+But why does distance from the solar manipulate orbital speed?

-Kepler's Third Law: The Physics Underneath the Math
+Kepler's 1/3 law: The Physics beneath the maths

-In 1619, Johannes Kepler published what is now called his Third Law of Planetary Motion:
+In 1619, Johannes Kepler published what's now known as his 1/3 regulation of Planetary motion:

 T² is proportional to a³

-Where T is the orbital period and a is the semi-major axis (the average distance from the Sun).
-The relationship is a power law: double a planet's distance from the Sun and its orbital period increases by a factor of 2 to the power of 1.5, which is approximately 2.83.
-Not double — nearly triple.
+Where T is the orbital period and a is the semi-fundamental axis (the average distance from the sun). the connection is a electricity law: double a planet's distance from the sun and its orbital duration increases by means of a thing of two to the power of 1.5, that's approximately 2.83.
+Not double — almost triple.

-This has a satisfying physical explanation rooted in gravity.
-A planet in a closer orbit is under stronger gravitational pull from the Sun.
-To maintain a stable orbit (rather than falling inward or flying outward), it must move faster.
-The increased speed, combined with the shorter path around a smaller orbital circle, means the period drops dramatically as distance decreases.
+This has a satisfying bodily rationalization rooted in gravity.
+A planet in a closer orbit is beneath more potent gravitational pull from the solar.
+To hold a solid orbit (in preference to falling inward or flying outward), it should pass faster.
+The extended speed, combined with the shorter course around a smaller orbital circle, way the length drops dramatically as distance decreases.

 |---|---|---|---|